cytoscape/cytoscape.js/documentation/md/style.md

 One or more background images may be applied to a node's body:

  * **`background-image`** : The URL that points to the image that should be used as the node's background.
 PNG, JPG, and SVG are supported formats.
 You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
-Can specify multiple background images by separating each image URL with a space (uses space delimited format), which will then be applied to the node's body in the order given, layering one on top of each other.
+Can specify multiple background images by separating each image with a space (space delimited format), but if setting properties using a JSON object, then using arrays are preferred.
+The images will be applied to the node's body in the order given, layering one on top of each other.
 When specifying properties for multiple images, if the property for a given image is not provided, then the default value is used as fallback.
  * **`background-image-crossorigin`** : All images are loaded with a [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-crossorigin) attribute which may be `anonymous` or `use-credentials`.
 The default is set to `anonymous`.
 Can specify more than one property for multiple background images, where the index of the property corresponds with the index of the image it is applied to.
  * **`background-image-opacity`** : The opacity of the background image.
 Can specify more than one property for multiple background images, where the index of the property corresponds with the index of the image it is applied to.
  * **`background-width`** : Specifies the width of the image.
 A percent value (e.g. `50%`) may be used to set the image width relative to the node width.
 If used in combination with `background-fit`, then this value overrides the width of the image in calculating the fitting --- thereby overriding the aspect ratio.
 The `auto` value is used by default, which uses the width of the image.
 Can specify more than one property for multiple background images, where the index of the property corresponds with the index of the image it is applied to.